Abe no Seimei

 Abe no Seimei (安倍 晴明) was a Japanese onmyōji, a court official and specialist of Onmyōdō, during the middle of the Heian period.
 In addition to his prominence in history, he is a legendary figure in Japanese folklore.
 He has been portrayed in several stories and films.

 Seimei worked as an onmyōji for emperors and the Heian government, advising on the spiritually correct way to deal with issues.
 He prayed for the well-being of emperors and the government and advised on various issues.
 He was also an astrologer and predicted astrological events.
 He lived a long life of 84 years, free from any major illness, contributing to the popular belief that he had mystical powers.

 The Seimei Shrine, located in Kyoto, is dedicated to him.
 The Abeno train station and district in Osaka are named after him, as it is one of the locations where legends place his birth.

-Life and legends
+Life and history legends

-Seimei's life is well recorded, and there is little to question about his existence.
+Seimei's life is well-recorded, and there is little to question about his existence.
 Immediately after his death, however, legends arose much like those surrounding Merlin.
 Many legends of Seimei were originally written in the Konjaku Monogatarishū, and by the Edo period, many stories in circulation focused on his heroic acts.